jeevan356/COOKIEARMY_CR06/README.md

-PIFuHD: Multi-Level Pixel-Aligned Implicit Function for High-Resolution 3D Human Digitization
+Multi-Level Pixel-Aligned Implicit Function for High-Resolution 3D Human Digitization

+This repository contains a pytorch implementation of "Multi-Level Pixel-Aligned Implicit Function for High-Resolution 3D Human Digitization".